awsbpfeiff/Systems-Manager-Labs/Lab_18_AppConfig.md

 ### Step 6: Receiving a configuration

 In this section, we will use **GetConfiguration** API that clients will need to use to pull configuration from AppConfig.
+**Note**: You may need to upgrade the AWS CLI to the latest version

 1. Execute following AWS CLI command, noting the details from the above sections :